microbit-foundation/dev-docs/software/runtime.md

 Crucially, this includes Nordic's [Soft Device 110](https://www.nordicsemi.com/Software-and-Tools/Software/S110) <span class="v1">v1</span> / [Soft Device 140](https://www.nordicsemi.com/Software-and-tools/Software/S140) <span class="v2">V2</span>, a binary object that gets included into any hex file for the micro:bit that manages control of the radio to allow the micro:bit to use the industry standard Bluetooth Low Energy protocols.

-The SoftDevice runs on the same MCU as the user's code, and when using the mbed BLE APIs (that the micro:bit runtime also uses), calls are made into SoftDevice.
+The SoftDevice runs on the same MCU as the user's code, and when using the Mbed BLE APIs (that the micro:bit runtime also uses), calls are made into SoftDevice.
 SoftDevice also occupies the highest priority interrupts, so that user code can be pre-empted by SoftDevice when this is required for the radio to function properly.

 <span class="v1">v1</span> only.
 Micro:bit programs use SoftDevice S110 by default, which only allows the device to be a [GAP Peripheral](http://bluetooth-mdw.blogspot.co.uk/2016/07/microbit-and-bluetooth-roles.html).
 It is possible to use [Soft Device S130](https://www.nordicsemi.com/Software-and-tools/Software/S130) with the micro:bit by compiling offline with Mbed, though that is beyond the scope of this documentation.